MouriNaruto/MouriNaruto/ReadMe.md

 I think I should provide you the list of things I currently working on will be the best explanation.
 This list will be sorted in priority order.

-Here are the things I want to have progress in January 2024.
+Here are the things I want to have progress in 2024.
 The [archive] is available if you want to read the history of this list.

 [archive]: https://github.com/MouriNaruto/MouriDocs/blob/main/docs/10/ReadMe.md

-#### NanaZip 3.0 Preview 1

-Status: Working In Progress

-The split progress of NanaZip and NanaZip Classic is finished.

-Just working on making NanaZip more XAML based UI.

 #### Porting Hyper-V Enhanced Session mode over VMBus to Hyper-V Linux guests.